ariellelevi/ing1/README.md

-Hope it can help a few desesperate souls (:
+Hope this can help a few desperate souls (: